HKBU Alumni Gratitude Fund (AGF) 香港浸會大學恩傳資助

 - The impact on enhancing the applicant’s university life experience.

-Up to 8 per year subject to the availability of the funding source.
+6. Up to eight recipients per year subject to the availability of the funding source.

 - Each applicant will be granted not more than HK$20,000 per academic year.